 The design of Brise Soleil systems is carefully considered to ensure that they allow sufficient natural light into the space.
 The slats or fins are typically positioned at angles that allow daylight to enter the building while minimising glare and harsh sunlight.
 This balance between light control and energy efficiency is key to making Brise Soleil systems a practical and sustainable solution for modern architecture.

-What Are The Different Types of Brise Soleil Products
+What Are The Different Types of Brise Soleil Materials

 Brise Soleil systems are available in a range of materials, including timber, aluminium and glass.
 Or, you can have something completely bespoke depending on your building project.